CamunasLab/website/content/authors/roberta/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants
+  - MsC Student
   - Members
 ---

-David Sandberg is a research assistant in the lab since 2024.
+Roberta Ferrara is a MsC student in the lab since 2024.